-Managing Custom Properties
+Managing Application Properties

 In Outcomes, Custom Properties are customized fields you can create to capture additional information.
 Custom Properties come in three forms: